-- Representations contained in one Adaptation Set SHALL be protected by the same license for each protection system ("DRM"), and SHALL have the same value of 'default_KID' in their - 13 'tenc' boxes in their Initialization Segments.
-This is to enable seamless switching within Adap- - tation Sets, which is generally not possible if a new DRM license needs to be authorized, client - bound, generated, downloaded, and processed for each new Representation. - 16 In the case of key rotation, if root licenses are used, the same requirement applies to the root li- - 17 censes (one license per Adaptation Set for each DRM), and also means all Representations SHALL - have the same value of 'default_KID' in their 'tenc' boxes in their Initialization Segments. - 19 The use of root and leaf licenses is optional and DRM specific, but leaf licenses are typically - delivered in band to allow real time license acquisition, and do not require repeating client authen- - 21 tication, authorization, and rebuilding the security context with each key change in order to enable - 22 continuous playback without interruption cause be key acquisition or license processing. - 23 In cases where SD and HD and UHD Representations are contained in one presentation, different - 24 license rights may be required for each quality level and may be sold separately.
-If different li- - 25 censes are required for different quality levels, then it is necessary to create separate Adaptation - 26 Sets for each quality level, each with a different license and value of 'default KID'. - 27 Representations that are equivalent resolution and bitrate but encrypted with different keys may - 28 be included in different Adaptation Sets.
-Seamless switching between UHD, HD and SD Repre- - 29 sentations is difficult because these quality levels typically use different decryption licenses and - 30 keys, use different DRM output rules (prohibit analog interfaces, require resolution down-scaling, - 31 require HDCP encryption on output, etc.), and use different decoding parameters for e.g. subsam- - 32 pling, codec, profile, bit depth, aspect ratios and color spaces. - 33 If any Representation is encrypted in an Adaptation Set, then all must be encrypted using the same - 34 default_KID in the Track Encryption Box ('tenc') to avoid realtime changes to the DRM - 35 licenses and security context.
-KID values may change over time ("key rotation") as specified in - 36 Common Encryption and a particular DRM system. - $37 \quad \text{For all Representations within an Adaptation Set with @bitstreamSwitching="false" (default) and the property of the p$ - 38 fault), the following parameters shall apply. - 'tenc' default KID shall be equal for all Representations
+- 38 Representations contained in one Adaptation Set SHALL be protected by the same license for each - 39 protection system ("DRM"), and SHALL have the same value of 'default KID' in their - 40 'tenc' boxes in their Initialization Segments.
+This is to enable seamless switching within Adap- - 41 tation Sets, which is generally not possible if a new DRM license needs to be authorized, client - bound, generated, downloaded, and processed for each new Representation.

+- 1 In the case of key rotation, if root licenses are used, the same requirement applies to the root li- - 2 censes (one license per Adaptation Set for each DRM), and also means all Representations SHALL - 3 have the same value of 'default KID' in their 'tenc' boxes in their Initialization Segments. - 4 The use of root and leaf licenses is optional and DRM specific, but leaf licenses are typically - 5 delivered in band to allow real time license acquisition, and do not require repeating client authen- - 6 tication, authorization, and rebuilding the security context with each key change in order to enable - 7 continuous playback without interruption cause be key acquisition or license processing. - 8 In cases where SD and HD and UHD Representations are contained in one presentation, different - 9 license rights may be required for each quality level and may be sold separately.
+If different li- - 10 censes are required for different quality levels, then it is necessary to create separate Adaptation - 11 Sets for each quality level, each with a different license and value of 'default KID'. - Representations that are equivalent resolution and bitrate but encrypted with different keys may - be included in different Adaptation Sets.
+Seamless switching between UHD, HD and SD Repre- - sentations is difficult because these quality levels typically use different decryption licenses and - 15 keys, use different DRM output rules (prohibit analog interfaces, require resolution down-scaling, - require HDCP encryption on output, etc.), and use different decoding parameters for e.g. subsam- - pling, codec, profile, bit depth, aspect ratios and color spaces. - 18 If any Representation is encrypted in an Adaptation Set, then all must be encrypted using the same - 19 default KID in the Track Encryption Box ('tenc') to avoid realtime changes to the DRM - 20 licenses and security context.
+KID values may change over time ("key rotation") as specified in - 21 Common Encryption and a particular DRM system. - 22 For all Representations within an Adaptation Set with @bitstreamSwitching="false" (de- - fault), the following parameters shall apply. - 'tenc' default KID shall be equal for all Representations

-7.7.6.
+25 7.7.6.
 Encryption of Multiple Periods

-- 2 Periods SHALL only change default KID and corresponding license at the start of a new Pe- - 3 riod corresponding to a different file.
-A different file is indicated by a different default KID - 4 signaled in the 'tenc' box in the Initialization Segment. - 5 A file associated with a single license may be continued over multiple Periods by being referenced - 6 by multiple Representations over multiple Periods (for instance, a program interspersed with ad - 7 Periods).
-A client can recognize the same cenc:default KID value and avoid having to - 8 download the same license again; but the DRM system may require a complete erase and rebuild - 9 of the security context, including all key material, samples in process, etc., between Periods with - different licenses or no license (between protected and clear Periods).
+- 26 Periods SHALL only change default KID and corresponding license at the start of a new Pe- - 27 riod corresponding to a different file.
+A different file is indicated by a different default_KID - signaled in the 'tenc' box in the Initialization Segment. - 29 A file associated with a single license may be continued over multiple Periods by being referenced - 30 by multiple Representations over multiple Periods (for instance, a program interspersed with ad - 31 Periods).
+A client can recognize the same cenc:default KID value and avoid having to - download the same license again; but the DRM system may require a complete erase and rebuild - of the security context, including all key material, samples in process, etc., between Periods with - 34 different licenses or no license (between protected and clear Periods).

-7.7.7.
+35 7.7.7.
 DRM System Identification